 Long-Term Treatment

 Lipedema is a chronic disease, and even following a successful liposuction, it must be controlled.
-Individuals still must reside a healthy life, wear compressive apparel, and continue manual lymphatic drainage therapy where applicable.
+Individuals still must lead a healthy life, wear compressive apparel, and continue manual lymphatic drainage therapy where applicable.
 Lifelong management is the remedy for feeling comfortable living with lipedema.

 Treatment Options for Cellulite